Written by Liam (okay, with some help from Aoife)

 Note: You can start the Story Challenges Series from this episode or go back and read the previous episodes!
 Oh and if you’re a teacher or librarian or work with kids check out at all the guidance for educators including advice on how to do this month’s Story Challenge with kids!

 I bet you would have been scared.
 I think I should have been scared.

-Me, I woke early.
+Instead I woke early.
 I hopped cheerfully out of bed, confident that together with the advice from top Irish kids book authors, we would easily be able to do the three challenges.
 We’d get our dad’s stories and memories back.
 We’d save our Dad.

 Still I did shiver a teensy weensy bit when I found a note in some old world handwriting sitting on top of a book on the kitchen table.
 I held the note up and read our first challenge from the Story Thief.